 - During the summer, the barn manager will send you a boarding contract and information packet.
 Please sign this and send it back.

 Congratulations!
 You are now a boarder at Earlham College stables.
 Learn about next steps for your arrival and responsibilities.

-Your horse will need to have a current (within one year) Coggins in order to get off the trailer at the stables.
-If you are trailering in from out of state, you will also need a current health certificate (within one month).
-Since these are easy to forget on the way out the door, we encourage you to send copies (not the originals, please) of each to the barn manager before your arrival.
+Your horse will need to have a current (within one year) negative Coggins in order to get off the trailer at the Stables.
+If you are trailering in from out of state, you will also need a current Health Certificate (within one month).
+Since these are easy to forget on the way out the door, we encourage you to send copies (not the originals, please) of each to the Barn Manager before your arrival.
 Please remember that you are responsible for confirming that the paperwork has arrived before your horse does.

-Horses may begin arriving at the stables on the day that housing opens.
-Please notify barn staff as early as possible of the arrival date and time of your horse so that they can arrange for someone to welcome you into the barn!
-If you need to make any kind of special arrangements please contact barn staff and keep them up to date on your plans.
+Horses may begin arriving at the Stables on the day that housing opens.
+Please notify Barn Staff as early as possible of your horse’s arrival date and time, so that they can arrange for someone to welcome you into the barn!
+If you need to make any kind of special arrangements, please contact Barn Staff and keep them up to date on your plans.

 Sometimes our horses have more stuff than we do, but please keep in mind that you’ll be sharing a tack room with at least ten other horses!
 You will have space for one tack trunk, one bridle rack, and one saddle rack as well as a small cubby.
-We provide some of the essentials, so here’s what you don’t need to bring with your horse:
+We provide some of the essentials:

 You may want to bring:

 As a boarder in a co-op you are responsible for your horse each day.
-Boarders must make sure that their:
+Horses get turned out by Co-op together with school horses (unless the boarder specifies otherwise), and boarders must make sure that their: